isomorphic-software/smartclient-docs/classes/DynamicForm.md

 Retrieves the HTML to display in a hover canvas when the user holds the mousepointer over some item's value.
 Return null to suppress the hover canvas altogether.
 Can be overridden by [FormItem.valueHoverHTML](FormItem.md#method-formitemvaluehoverhtml).

-This method is not called for items with [FormItem.canHover](FormItem.md#attr-formitemcanhover) set to false.

 ### Parameters

 | Name | Type | Optional | Default | Description |